Increasing Universal Mass

 But notice, as we previously brought to your attention; the expression for fundamental mass is a function of the age of the universe AU, which increases with elapsed time.
 Yet, the fundamental domain is a function of θsi which is known and measured to be a physical constant - also equal to half of the Planck momentum.
 Therein, we recognize that the total mass of the universe must be increasing.
 We resolve the rate of accretion to find that,

 The most direct means of experimental confirmation is a measure of the CMB temperature.
-MQ offers a parameter free description of early universe events, such that the CMB temperature is a direct function of mass accretion.
+MQ offers a description of early universe events, such that the CMB temperature is a function of mass accretion.

 At 363,312 years the universe reaches the prerequisite size necessary for external referencing (i.e., RU=√3lf) initiating the expansionary epoch.
 The accumulated mass 1.5016 1050 kg, the elapsed time (which defines the age of the universe when the CMB formed) and the resulting density 4.1750 10-14 J m-3 and temperature of the CMB 2.7255 K are all correlated to the accumulated mass.
 Using an analysis conducted by Fixsen of the most recent measures of the CMB, the predictions of MQ provide digit-for-digit correspondence to five significant digits, the calculation constrained to a measure of the age of the universe.